 isirv Antiviral Group

-Professor Zambon is Director of Reference Microbiology at the Health Protection Agency.
-The Agency’s remit includes infectious disease surveillance, providing specialist and reference microbiology and microbial epidemiology, co-ordinating the investigation and cause of national and uncommon outbreaks, helping advise Government on the risks posed by various infections and responding to international health alerts.
+Professor Zambon is Director of Reference Microbiology at Public Health England (PHE).
+PHE's remit includes infectious disease surveillance, providing specialist and reference microbiology and microbial epidemiology, co-ordinating the investigation and cause of national and uncommon outbreaks, helping advise Government on the risks posed by various infections and responding to international health alerts.

 Maria is medically qualified and has worked for many years as a clinical virologist with a scientific interest in RNA viruses, antivirals and vaccines.
 Maria’s PhD was on the mechanism of action of amantadine and led directly to the identification of a novel class of viral proteins, viral ion channels (M2 protein).